AmpersandJS/ampersand-state/README.md

 ### cid `state.cid`

 A special property of states, the **cid**, or a client id, is a unique identifier automatically assigned to all states when they are first created.
-Client ids are handy when the state has not been saved to the server, and so does not yet have it's true **id** but needs a unique id so it can be rendered in the UI etc.
+Client ids are handy when the state has not been saved to the server, and so does not yet have its true **id** but needs a unique id so it can be rendered in the UI etc.

 ```javascript
 var userA = new User();